microsoft/debug-adapter-protocol/overview.md

 Each header field is terminated by `\r\n`.

-Considering that the last header field and the overall header itself are each terminated with `\r\n`, and that the header is mandatory, this means that two `\r\n` sequences always immediately precede the content part of a message.
+Considering that the last header field and the overall header itself are each terminated with `\r\n`, and that the header is mandatory, this means that two `\r\n` sequences always precede the content part of a message.

 Currently only a single header field is supported and required: